meteatamel/adk-demos/travel_helper/sub_agents/README.md

 You can have functions calling any API as tools in ADK.

-Go through [weather](./weather) to build an agent using Weather APIs.
+Go through [Weather Agent](./weather) to build an agent using Weather APIs.

 ### Currency Agent

 Another useful information to know is the currency of the destination country and the currency rate between the home country and the destination country.
 That's what the currency agent is for!

-Go through [currency](./currency) to build an agent using a currency API to convert between currencies.
+Go through [Currency Agent](./currency) to build an agent using a currency API to convert between currencies.

 ---

-Go back to [travel_helper](../README.md) to continue building the root agent.
+Go back to [Travel Helper Agent](../README.md) to continue building the root agent.